kibexd/workers-rights-watch-website/CONTRACT.md

 ---

-## 4. WHAT'S REMAINING & SEPARATE SERVICES
+## 4. WHAT'S REMAINING

-### A. Included in This Agreement (Upon Payment)
+The following items require Client's action before final launch:

+1. **Payment Gateway Credentials** (Client to provide within 14 days):
+   - Stripe Business Account credentials
+   - PayPal Business Account credentials

+2. **Developer's Responsibilities:**
+   - Connect payment gateway accounts (Stripe and PayPal) (1-2 days)
+   - Test all donation flows (1-2 days)
-- Final website launch (1 day after payment confirmation)
+   - Final website launch (1 day)

-- Training and documentation handover
-- Google Analytics setup
+**Estimated Timeline:** 1 week after Client provides credentials

-### B. Donation System Integration (Separate Agreement)
+### B. M-Pesa Integration (Separate Agreement)

-**Note:** Payment gateway integration (Stripe, M-Pesa, PayPal) is NOT included in this KES 75,000 development fee.
-This will be a separate service agreement with separate pricing.
-Once completed:
+**Note:** M-Pesa integration is NOT included in this development fee.
+M-Pesa integration will be a separate service with separate pricing, to be agreed upon separately.
+The integration will be completed within 20 days from the date of separate agreement to allow ample time for testing.
+Once integrated, donors will be able to make donations via M-Pesa through the website.

-- Stripe and PayPal integration: 1 week after credentials provided
-- M-Pesa integration: 20 days (includes testing)
-- All donation flows tested and verified

-This separation allows the website to launch immediately while donation system integration proceeds under separate terms.
+### C. Donation System Integration (Separate Agreement)

+**Note:** The complete donation system integration (Stripe, M-Pesa, PayPal) is a separate service agreement.
+This current agreement covers the website development with the donation page structure ready for integration.
+The actual payment gateway connections and testing will be handled under a separate agreement with separate pricing.

 ---